dribnet/purvs/README.md

 ### Reflection

 Overall, I'm really happy with how my clock turned out and I had a lot of fun making it.
 If I had a bit more time I would look into fixing the transitions going into the alarm as it only works sometimes.
+I would also look more into the sky colour and how to better transition between the times of day - sunrise to daytime for example.
+It would also be interesting to add more detail to the landscape and make how it changes throughout the hour more drastic instead of just alternating between the city and the countryside.
+I think perhaps I could've come up with an alarm that suits the narritive a bit more, but I kind of like it's surprising nature and I do think it looks cool the way it is.